MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/New-NetFirewallHyperVProfile.md

 ```

 ### -Name
-Specifies that the settings are applicable only to the Hyper-V firewall VM creator with the matching Id.
+Specifies that the settings are applicable only to the Hyper-V firewall VM creator with the matching ID.
 The format for this value is a GUID enclosed in brackets: '{9E288F02-CE00-4D9E-BE2B-14CE463B0298}'.

 ```yaml